 1. Robust Data Backup Solutions

-You will need to communicate the data loss or incident to a variety of different people, companies, and agencies, such as:
+You will need to communicate the data loss or incident to a variety of different people, companies, and agencies, such as:- Customers and clients

 - Vendors